M4tioS/FishDetection-AI/README.md

 - Periodic Model Updates: Includes scheduled retraining and data augmentation for ongoing performance improvement.
 - Error Model Updates: Includes analyzing and retraining the model on data that was marked incorrectly labeled by the user

-## Video Demonstration
-Watch the video below to see how the model works in action:

-Click the image above to watch the video.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.